hanwenzhang123/hanwenzhang123/README.md

 Transitioning my social science background to computer science technologies, I am dedicated to combining both passions in software development and human development to influence the intersection of social impact and technology through solving technical problems and improving user-friendly software products that make people’s lives better, easier, and fuller:

-➤ Master of Science in Software Development from Boston University'22 <br>
+➤ Master of Science in **Software Development** from Boston University'22 <br>
-➤ Master of Social Work in Social Work from New York University'20 <br>
+➤ Certificate of **Computer Science** from NYU Tandon School of Engineering'20 <br>
-➤ Certificate of Computer Science from NYU Tandon School of Engineering'20
+➤ Master of Social Work in Social Work from New York University'20

 📚 TECH STACK